HammadFahimS/Leetcoding/README.md

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.
 Feel free to dig up, sniff through, and mark your territory as you see fit!

----

-This enhanced README adds a playful tone, dog-inspired humor, and engaging language to make the GitHub repository more welcoming and fun for fellow coders.
-Adjust any of the playful analogies or instructions as necessary to better fit your repository's style or guidelines.